discoliver/image_comparison/Docs/SOLUTION.md

 ## Advantages and Drawbacks
-As mentioned earlier, individual pixel comparison approach is relative fast and simple, easy to understand and maintain.
+As mentioned earlier, individual pixel comparison approach is relatively fast and simple, easy to understand and maintain.
 However, I do resize there are couple of drawback in this approach.

-1. Individual pixel comparison ignore the structural histograms and are easily affect by noise and grit.
+1. Individual pixel comparison ignores the structural histograms and are easily affected by noise and grit.

 2. Images that are rotated, scaled or skewed can be identified as very different as this approach cannot match homography.